qwaneu/qwaneu.github.io/_drafts/wrapping-dates-logging-uuids.md

 to 'fix' the behaviour and get early feedback if a newer version subtly breaks the standard library API.

+Creating small, domain-oriented abstractions around standard library primitives creates a new home for responsibilities.
+This helps in the quest for [What To Put Where](/2020/12/23/what-to-put-where.html).

 ## References

 - If you'd like to learn the vocabulary of code smells like Primitive Obsession